lupyuen/lupyuen.github.io/src/fb.md

 #endif
 ```

-_Instead of copying the entire RAM Framebuffer, can we copy only the pixels for the updated screen area?_
+_Instead of copying the entire RAM Framebuffer, can we copy only the updated screen area?_

 Probably, we need more rigourous testing.